Dalla floris History, Family Crest & Coats of Arms

 The surname Dalla floris was first found in as early as 1313 when the Florio family received the feudal territories of Persano and Sandionisio.

-Important Dates for the Dalla floris family
+Early History of the Dalla floris family

 This web page shows only a small excerpt of our Dalla floris research.
 More information is included under the topic Early Dalla floris History in all our PDF Extended History products and printed products wherever possible.